Please note Eco Approach is the new home to all business clients click here to visit the site or Login

 How long do EPCs last

 It is worth noting that while EPCs are valid for 10 years, they can still be updated or renewed at any time.
 If a property owner makes significant changes to the property that could impact its energy performance, such as installing new windows or a new heating system, it may be beneficial to obtain a new EPC to reflect these improvements.
 Additionally, if an EPC is nearing its expiration date and the property is being put on the market, it is a good idea to renew the certificate to ensure that potential buyers have the most accurate information available.
+Having a higher epc rating can enhance property attractiveness in a competitive market, providing an advantage to sellers or landlords.

 In conclusion, EPCs are an important tool for assessing a property’s energy efficiency and environmental impact.
 While they are valid for 10 years, it is important for property owners to stay proactive and update their EPCs as needed to reflect any changes made to the property.
-By staying informed and keeping their EPCs up-to-date, property owners can ensure that they are making informed decisions about their energy usage and environmental impact.
+By staying informed and keeping their EPCs up-to-date, property owners can ensure that they are making informed decisions about their home’s energy efficiency and environmental impact.

 Table of Contents